 How much do 0800 numbers cost?

-When you “buy” an 0800 number, really you’re only renting it from the network operator.
+When you “buy” an 0800 number, you’re only renting it from the network operator.
 You don’t own it outright.
-You’ll pay a monthly rental charge to acquire the right to associate that number with your business, and to redirect incoming calls to a number of your choice.
+You’ll pay a monthly rental charge to acquire the right to associate that number with your business and to redirect incoming calls to a number of your choice.

 Take BT’s 0800 number charges for example.
-On the face of it you might think the monthly rental charge of £10.00 (exc VAT) is cheap.
+On the face of it, you might think the monthly rental charge of £10.00 (ex VAT) is cheap.
 But when you factor in the cost of redirecting calls to the 0800 number to a landline or mobile, the extra call fees soon stack up.
 If the call to the 0800 number originates from a mobile, you (as the receiver) will be charged 6.98p per minute.
-If you get a few hundred calls per month, those charges start getting hefty.
-Compare that with our basic 0800 number bundle package, where you’ll pay £14.99 (exc VAT) which covers the number rental and 2,000 minutes of calls redirected to any number of your choice.
+Those charges start getting hefty if you get a few hundred monthly calls.
+Compare that with our basic 0800 number bundle package, where you’ll pay £14.99 (ex VAT), which covers the number rental and 2,000 minutes of calls redirected to any number you choose.
 Potentially that will save you around £135.00 per month over BT’s pricing.
 So when you see a deal that looks too good to be true, it usually has a catch.
 It always pays to shop around and check the small print first.

 Also, the cost of renting an 0800 Number will depend on the rate band of the number in question.
 Typically, a more memorable number will cost more than a basic number.

-0800 numbers have been “free to call” from UK-based mobile and landline phones since 1st July 2015.
+0800 numbers have been “free to call” from UK-based mobile and landline phones since 1 July 2015.
 Before July 2015, calling a UK 0800 number was only free from landline phones.
-In July 2015, Ofcom launched a new initiative called “UK Calling” which means calls from mobile phones to 0800 numbers are now free on all mobile networks.
+In July 2015, Ofcom launched a new initiative called “UK Calling,” which means calls from mobile phones to 0800 numbers are now free on all mobile networks.

-The cost will vary, based on a number of factors.
+The cost will vary based on many factors.
 Such as:

 - Where did the call originate (from a landline or mobile phone)?

-- Where is the incoming call is being redirected to (landline or mobile phone)?
+- Where is the incoming call redirected to (landline or mobile phone)?

 - Are the calls part of an inclusive minutes 0800 Number bundled package?

-If you aren’t on an inclusive minutes package, you will get charged for incoming calls.
+You will get charged for incoming calls if you aren’t on an inclusive minutes package.
 Taking the earlier example of BT’s 0800 number pricing, you’ll pay 4.98p per minute plus a mobile access charge of 2ppm for calls from mobiles.

-If you sign up to an inclusive minutes 0800 package (like the ones we offer), our deals start from £14.99 for number rental, plus 2,000 minutes of incoming calls per month.
+If you sign up for an inclusive minutes 0800 package (like the ones we offer), our deals start from £8 for number rental, plus 2,000 minutes of incoming calls per month.
 You’ll find that very hard to beat.

 How to get an 0800 number for my business?

-How much do 0800 numbers cost from landlines?
+How much do 0800 numbers cost to call from landlines?

 Calls to 0800 numbers from UK landlines are free (for the caller).
 The receiving company will pick up the cost of the redirected call.

-How much is an 0800 number from a mobile?
+How much is an 0800 number to call from a mobile?

 Slightly more interesting question.
-Basically, 0800 numbers are free-to-call, so are a powerful sales & marketing tool used by companies to encourage prospects or customers to contact them.
-Various studies over the years have shown that “0800 numbers” are recognised as consumer-friendly, therefore more likely to be rung than other non-geographic numbers.
+0800 numbers are free-to-call, so they are a powerful sales & marketing tool companies use to encourage prospects or customers to contact them.
+Various studies over the years have shown that “0800 numbers” are recognised as consumer-friendly, therefore, more likely to be rung than other non-geographic numbers.

-Having an 0800 number also gives businesses an opportunity to market their services outside of their immediate locality.
-0800 numbers indicate a national presence so aren’t tied to any region.
-This is particularly useful for businesses who trade online, as they have the capability to distribute products or services nationally, or even internationally.
+Having an 0800 number also allows businesses to market their services outside their immediate locality.
+0800 numbers indicate a national presence, so they aren’t tied to any region.
+This is particularly useful for businesses that trade online, as they have the capability to distribute products or services nationally or even internationally.

 How to call an 0800 number from abroad?

-However, and this is important to note, when calling an 0800 number from abroad (whether it’s from a landline or mobile phone) the call is no longer free.
-You’ll be charged a pence per minute rate depending on the telecoms provider and your location.
-You’ll need to contact your mobile or landline operator to get their individual call rates.
+However, it is important to note that the call is no longer free when calling an 0800 number from abroad (whether it’s from a landline or mobile phone).
+Depending on the telecom provider and location, you’ll be charged a pence per minute rate.
+You’ll need to contact your mobile or landline operator to get their call rates.

 How to set up an 0800 number?

 Well, this one’s easy.
 Once you’ve ordered and paid for your 0800 number from your provider, you’ll be set up with a virtual number account.
 This account will be configured to redirect calls to a phone number of your choice.
-This means you’ll always have full control over incoming calls and the ability to redirect to different numbers if needed.
-You’ll also have the option to set up a personalised voicemail message.
+This means you’ll always have complete control over incoming calls and the ability to redirect to different numbers if needed.

 How do 0800 numbers work?

 As 0800 numbers are non-geographic, they aren’t associated with any specific region.
 The beauty of an 0800 number is that it costs nothing for someone within the UK to call.
 For the 0800 number owner, it offers a lot of flexibility as incoming calls can be redirected to any mobile or landline number.
-This makes them particularly useful for businesses that might not have an actual premises or office location.
-The non-geographic aspect also means businesses can change location without having to worry about changing their business number.
+This makes them particularly useful for businesses that might not have an actual premise or office location.
+The non-geographic aspect also means businesses can change locations without worrying about changing their business number.